gann0001/Document-Classification/README.md

 The first natural step in creating basic logistic model will help you to understand all of 55 predictor variables and this model was used as a stepping stone to other models.
-In random forest model we found the most significant variable in based of mean decrease in accuracy as well as contributing to reduction in node impurity.
-We selected Gradient boosting technique as it helps us in finding variable importance plot which will help us to see the best predictor variables.
+In random forest model I found the most significant variable in based of mean decrease in accuracy as well as contributing to reduction in node impurity.
+I selected Gradient boosting technique as it helps us in finding variable importance plot which will help us to see the best predictor variables.